gabrieledamone/staircase/docs/Code Explanation.rst

 Key Functions
 ====

-Going further from our objectives we came to define key functions in our codes functioning that we are visiting below.

 Joint Move
 ----
 The core joint planning function used was the ``joint_move`` function.
 Inputting the joint publishers of the robot arm and the desired end effector position moves the robot arm from its **current** end effector position to the **desired** position using the specified *trajectory planning*.
 A key improvement would be to give the user a choice of trajectory planning alogrithms (linear, trigonometric, polynomial, trapezoid velocity profile etc.) for different situations.